-Chickenpox is a highly-contagious viral disease caused by the varicella-zoster virus.
-The disease is viewed as a mild viral illness with occasional complications.
-It is common and highly-contagious, affecting nearly all children before adolescence.
+Chickenpox is a highly-contagious viral condition caused by the varicella-zoster virus.
+Chickenpox is considered a mild viral illness associated with occasional complications.
+Chickenpox is common and highly-contagious, affecting nearly all children prior to reaching adolescence.

-Chickenpox is usually a benign disease in children, and almost all children recover uneventfully.
-Even though many people think it is useless to treat it with antibiotics, sometimes it requires particular antiviral therapy.
-Chickenpox symptoms may include fever, abdominal pain, rash, headache, weakness, and loss of appetite, cough, and sore throat.
-Itchy rashes and fevers are the typical symptoms of pediatric patients with varicella.
+Chickenpox is usually a benign condition experience by children, and nearly all children recover without having an adverse event.
+While most people think it is useless to treat chickenpox using antibiotics, sometimes effective treatment requires use of a particular antiviral therapy.
+Chickenpox symptoms may include fever, abdominal pain, rash, headache, weakness, loss of appetite, cough, and/or sore throat.
+Itchy rashes and fevers are the most typical symptoms of pediatric patients with varicella.

-Even though vaccination made it much less threatening, varicella is not entirely benign even today.
-A significant number of varicella cases are associated with complications including pneumonia and encephalitis.
-The purpose of antiviral treatment is to reduce virus activity that manifests itself as painful and itchy blisters and lesions on the body.
+Even though vaccination has made chickenpox much less threatening, varicella is not entirely benign, even today.
+A significant number of varicella cases have been associated with complications including pneumonia and encephalitis.
+The purpose of antiviral treatment is to reduce virus activity, which manifests as painful, itchy blisters and lesions on the body.

-Antiviral treatment is prescribed for severe cases of chickenpox in adults and adolescents to prevent the development of adverse complications.
-Doctors recommend Zovirax for the treatment of chickenpox.
-It is so safe and well-studied that it can be prescribed to small children.
+Antiviral treatment is prescribed for severe cases of chickenpox in both adults and adolescents in order to prevent the development of adverse complications.
+Doctors recommend using Zovirax for the treatment of chickenpox.
+This medication is so safe and well-studied that it can be prescribed for use in small children.

-Adolescents, adults, and pregnant patients are at an increased risk for complications.
-That’s why they are often treated with antivirals instead.
-Other patients requiring specific treatment are immune-deficient children, those who are otherwise at risk for severe disease, and those who already have a severe disease.
-Doctors recommend supportive measures, the administration of varicella zoster immune globulin (VZIG), and the treatment of secondary bacterial infections.
+Adolescents, adults, and pregnant patients are at an increased risk for complications associated with chickenpox.
+This is why these individuals are often treated using antivirals.
+Other groups of patients requiring specific treatment are immune-deficient children, those who are at high risk for severe disease, and those who already have one or more severe diseases.
+For these unique patient cases, doctors recommend additional therapeutic measures, which may include the administration of varicella zoster immune globulin (VZIG) as well as the treatment of secondary bacterial infections.

-After recovery, the virus remains in the body, hiding in the nerve ganglia.
-It can become activated under certain conditions, and then it once again appears on the surface of the skin and manifests itself in the form of shingles.
-Shingles may have a protracted nature, since it can take chronic and acute forms.
+Following recovery, the chickenpox virus remains within the body and hides in the nerve ganglia.
+This virus can once again become active under certain conditions.
+In such cases, the active virus presents itself on the surface of the skin in the form of shingles.
+Shingles may have a protracted nature since it can take both chronic and acute forms.

-Neurological pain accompanies it, affecting general health.
-The virus can get reactivated when the immune system is compromised and weakened after a course of chemotherapy, radiotherapy, or severe illnesses such as HIV.
+Neurological pain accompanies shingles and negatively affects overall health.
+The virus leading to shingles can become reactivated when the immune system is compromised and weakened after a course of chemotherapy, radiotherapy, or severe illnesses such as HIV.

-Varicella Zoster is more dangerous for adults because there is a high risk of serious complications.
-It lasts longer; the temperature is higher; the painful rash is more common and causes more discomfort; and also the blisters take longer to heal.
+Varicella Zoster (i.e., shingles) is more dangerous for adults because there is a high risk of serious complications.
+For these patients, shingles last longer, temperature is higher, painful rash is more common and causes more discomfort, and blisters take longer to heal.

-Usually, chickenpox is not dangerous for children, and it passes in 7-9 days without any further complications.
-So it is not, therefore, recommended to treat chickenpox in children with any drugs including Zovirax.
-However, adults with chickenpox require antiviral treatment either way.
+In most instances, chickenpox is not dangerous for children and generally passes within 7-9 days without any further complications.
+Therefore, it is not recommended to treat chickenpox in children with any drugs, including Zovirax.
+However, adults with chickenpox require antiviral treatment.

-Acyclovir has the main component called Zovirax.
-It belongs to a group of acyclic nucleosides.
-It is prescribed for chickenpox because it is sufficiently safe, efficient and clinically tested.
+The main active ingredient in Acyclovir is Zovirax.
+This drug belongs to the group of acyclic nucleosides.
+Acyclovir is prescribed for treating chickenpox because it is generally safe, effective, and clinically tested.

-Initially, the drug was created to kill the herpes virus.
-Since the chickenpox virus belongs to the same group as herpes, it can be treated with Acyclovir too.
+- Initially, this drug was created to kill the herpes virus.
+Since the chickenpox virus belongs to the same group as herpes, it can also be treated with Acyclovir.

-It suppresses the synthesis of the virus at the DNA level, blocking its replication.
-It significantly accelerates the time of recovery.
+- Acyclovir works by suppressing the synthesis of viral DNA, thereby blocking its replication.
+Acyclovir treatment significantly accelerates the time to recovery.

-Acyclovir is prescribed for severe forms of the chickenpox that have the following symptoms:
+Acyclovir is prescribed for treating severe forms of chickenpox associated with the following symptoms:

-Zovirax is recommended for children with severe forms of chickenpox and with a high risk of complications.
-The doctors usually prescribe one or two tablets of Zovirax for three to five times a day depending on the condition of the patient.
-The doctor also determines the right dosage and duration of treatment.
-Usually, the course of therapy lasts up to 5 days.
+Zovirax is recommended for children with severe forms of chickenpox demonstrating a high risk for complications.
+Doctors usually prescribe one or two tablets of Zovirax three to five times per day depending on the patient condition.
+A course of therapy typically lasts up to 5 days.
+In all instances, a doctor is expected to determine the right dosage and duration of treatment.

-Zovirax is recommended for adults and children older than two years.
-For younger children, a doctor should determine the dose.
-Depending on the severity of the disease, the course can be extended to ten days.
-In most severe cases of chickenpox, the patient is hospitalized, and acyclovir is administered intravenously.
+Zovirax is recommended for adults as well as children older than two years of age.
+For younger children, a doctor should determine the dose on a case-specific basis.
+Depending on condition severity, the course of therapy can be extended to ten days.
+In the most severe cases of chickenpox, patients are hospitalized, and acyclovir is administered intravenously.

-Consult a doctor before taking Zovirax!
-The attending physician should determine the dosage.
+Prior to taking Zovirax, a doctor should be consulted in order to determine the proper dosage.
 Zovirax is not recommended for breastfeeding women.
-However, it is safe for expectant mothers.
-Also, it is contraindicated in patients with an individual intolerance to its components.
+However, Zovirax therapy is safe for expectant mothers.
+Zovirax therapy is contraindicated in patients demonstrating intolerance to its components.